 - The same codes as an Excel table.
 Maybe it’s easier for you to copy & paste the formats.
 Download it here.

 Was the information in this article helpful?
 Why don’t you sign up for our free, monthly Excel newsletter?

-One more recommendation
+One more recommendation for custom number formats

 With our Excel add-in “Professor Excel Tools”, you can create your favorite number format.
 Even better, you can apply it with just one click.
 Why don’t you give it a try?